I am a human resources professional & internet marketer. I enjoy writing on various topics, including technology and online resources.

-I've used the internet for almost two decades now and the web browser that I've used the most is Microsoft's Internet Explorer.
+I've used the internet for more than two decades now, and the web browser that I've used the most is Microsoft's Internet Explorer.

 In the meantime, I had heard about Chrome.
 I was initially skeptical about trying it, mainly because I didn't want to be using so many browsers.
 But Firefox was beginning to slow me down, so I decided to give it a try.
-As you can tell from what I've written above, I'm very impressed with its performance so far.
+As you can tell from what I've written above, I'm very impressed with its performance.

 Benefits of Using Multiple Web Browsers

 For many years, I've mainly used just one internet browser.
 I eventually added Firefox as a secondary one, which soon became my primary one of choice.
 Over the past few months, I've included Chrome to my arsenal.
 Using multiple browsers makes sense for many reasons which I will highlight below.